hacs/integration/docs/installation/manual.md

 On Hassio the final location will be `/config/custom_components/hacs`

-On Hassbian the final location will be `/home/homeassistant/.homeassistant/custom_components/hacs`
+On Hassbian(venv) the final location will be `/home/homeassistant/.homeassistant/custom_components/hacs`

 ### Step 6 - (Bonus)